Ralphudoh/printf/README.md

 ### Things to be learnt from the project.

-- How to use GitHub for collaboration projects
+- How to use GitHub for collaboration projects.
-- How to apply variadic functions
+- How to apply variadic functions.
-- The complexities of the printf function
+- The complexities of the printf function.
-- Finding a good workflow
+- Finding a good workflow.

 ### Contributors